-Note that, under the Workplace Gender Equality Act 2012 (Cth), all employers must report if a formal policy or strategy on employee consultation is in place in their organisation.

-Employers with 500 or more employees must have a policy or strategy for each of the six gender equality indicators (including employee consultation), as per the Workplace Gender Equality (Gender Equality Standards) Instrument 2023.
+Note that, under the Workplace Gender Equality Act 2012 (Cth), all relevant employers must report if a formal policy or strategy on employee consultation is in place in their organisation.
+Organisations with 500 employees or more are required, per the Workplace Gender Equality (Gender Equality Standards) Instrument 2023, to have a policy or strategy that addresses employee consultation on gender equality.